Khor Kok Soon: Reactions to verdict

 The families of both Khor Kok Soon and the murdered lorry driver Ong King Hock were present in court to hear the verdict.

-Khor's 30-year-old elder daughter, whose name was not known, was devastated at the verdict of death.
-She stated that after her father went into hiding back in 1984, their relatives distanced themselves from her family, leaving her mother having to alone painstakingly raised both her and her younger sister up, and had to fork out savings with their aunt's help to open a shop to make a living, and she was able to send her elder daughter to university and younger daughter to a polytechnic.
+Khor's 30-year-old elder daughter, whose name was not known, was devastated at the verdict.
+She stated that after her father went into hiding in 1984, their relatives distanced themselves from her family, leaving her mother to painstakingly raise both her and her younger sister alone, and had to fork out savings with their aunt's help to open a shop to make a living.
+She was able to send her elder daughter to university and younger daughter to a polytechnic.
 Khor's elder daughter stated that she and her sister had to go through lonely childhoods due to their fear that their friends and classmates would found out the identity of their father, who was an infamous fugitive accused of murder.
-She added that she long forgave her father when she went to visit him in prison on the date of Khor's birthday in February 2004 after his arrest, and expressed that her father, who regretted the death of Ong, always hoped to be tried for Ong's murder to prove his innocence regarding the case and would not rest in peace if he cannot do so.
-Khor was also deeply remorseful of having failed as a father and being absent from his children's life for these years he spent in hiding.
+She added that she long forgave her father when she went to visit him in prison on the date of Khor's birthday in February 2004 after his arrest, and expressed that her father, who regretted the death of Ong, always hoped to be tried for Ong's murder to prove his innocence regarding the case and would not rest in peace if he could not do so.
+Khor was also deeply remorseful of having failed as a father and being absent from his children's life for those years he spent in hiding.

 As for Ong King Hock's 53-year-old older brother Ong Siow Meng (王小铭 Wáng Xiǎomíng), he was saddened and confused over the fact that the truth and real identity of the killer behind his brother's death did not come to light.
 He stated that after Ong died on 30 July 1984, his parents, himself and his four sisters were struggling with extreme sadness over the unfortunate event.
-To make matters worse, the death of Ong took a toll on his parents' health, and they died within a year after Ong was murdered, which further brought the surviving siblings of Ong into emotional desolation.
+To make matters worse, the death of Ong took a toll on his parents' health, and they died within a year after Ong was murdered, which further brought the surviving siblings of Ong emotional desolation, but they still held on to hope that Khor could be arrested.
 Ong's brother said that when he heard in 1998 that the coroner court judged Khor guilty of his brother's murder, he felt relieved about knowing who killed his brother, but he was despondent over Khor remaining at large for the murder.
-Ong's brother stated he initially found closure with Khor's capture in 2003 but the later discharge of Khor, who insisted his innocence, without a trial once again made him feeling heartbroken for his brother, thinking that justice was not served for his brother, who died an unjust death.
+Ong's brother stated he initially found closure with Khor's capture in 2003, but the later discharge of Khor, who insisted on his innocence, without a trial once again made him feel heartbroken for his brother, thinking that justice was not served for his brother, who died an unjust death.